-Lmi Logistics Managers Index Current in the United States averaged 64.12 points from 2016 until 2021, reaching an all time high of 75 points in June of 2021 and a record low of 51.31 points in April of 2020.
+Lmi Logistics Managers Index Current in the United States averaged 64.71 points from 2016 until 2022, reaching an all time high of 76.20 points in March of 2022 and a record low of 51.31 points in April of 2020.
 This page provides - United States LMI Logistics Managers Index Current- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United States LMI Logistics Managers Index Current - values, historical data and charts - was last updated on August of 2021.
+United States LMI Logistics Managers Index Current - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.